rosscournoyer602/therock/README.md

 Next Steps:

 1. Write saga to post new entry
-2. Put delete and update buttons on Dashboard
-3. Create 'add knowledge' form component for process/walkthrough with toggle
-4. Display a message when no search results are found
+2. Display a message when no search results are found
+3. Clear searchbar on enter

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).